 Selling A Put

 Some people get intimidated by options, and believe they’re a tool only used by “experts” and “speculators”.
 I firmly disagree, and believe they are a misunderstood tool that should be used by “average investors” to improve their returns.
 I’ll walk through my option trading strategy in simple English, using my DE examples along the way to show you how this simple strategy works.Options are a tool that can by used by average investors to improve returns.
-Follow this article step by step… Click To Tweet
+Follow this article step by step to learn how.
+Click To Tweet

 On July 11, 2014, rather than BUY DE stock at $88, I SOLD A PUT at $84.
 I execute my trades online via TDAmeritrade, and they have a very useful options screen in their ThinkorSwim platform.
 I’ll forgo the details of that for this article, but can walk anybody through it if interested (just send me an email!).